raymondfx/hyperledger-ledger/demo/README.md

 ### Follow The Script

-With both the Alice and Faber agents started, go to the Faber terminal window.
-The Faber agent has created and displayed an invitation.
-Copy this invitation and paste it at the Alice prompt.
+With both the Whistleblower and Journalist agents started, go to the Journalist terminal window.
+The Journalist agent has created and displayed an invitation.
+Copy this invitation and paste it at the Whistleblower prompt.
 The agents will connect and then show a menu of options:

-Faber:
+Journalist:

 ```
-    1 = Issue Credential - send a credential to Alice
+    1 = Issue Credential - send a credential to Whistleblower
-    2 = Send Proof Request - send a proof request to Alice
+    2 = Send Proof Request - send a proof request to Whistleblower
-    3 = Send Message - send a message to Alice
+    3 = Send Message - send a message to Whistleblower
     x = Exit - Stop and exit
 ```

-Alice:
+Whistleblower:

 ```
-    3 = Send Message - send a message to Faber
+    3 = Send Message - send a message to Journalist
     4 = Input New Invitation
     x = Exit - stop and exit
 ```